gregwebs/Shelly.hs/README.md

 Shelly is a fork of Shellish for efficiency and correctness.

+* Text everywhere instead of String, except for the environment variable settings.
+* uses system-filepath and system-fileio for all its operations, including uses FilePath as the command argument.
 * low memory usage through 2 mechanisms
   * providing `run_` and other underscore variants that don't return stdout
   * `runFoldLines` to run a fold operation over each line rather than loading all of stdout into memory
   * this also simplifies the implementation and fixes a handle draining bug in the old version
-* uses system-filepath for all its operations, including uses FilePath as the command argument.
-* Text everywhere instead of String, except for the environment variable settings.
-Note this is a Lazy Text.
-I am open to changing it to strict, but it plays well with the runFoldLines text builder implementation.

 # Usage